-We assume that you can be non-satisfied fully with a quality of obtained verification results.
+We assume that you can be unsatisfied fully with a quality of obtained verification results.
 Perhaps, you even could not obtain them at all.
-This is expected since Klever is an open source software developed in the Academy and we support verification of Linux kernel loadable modules for evaluation purposes primarily.
-Besides, this tutorial misses many tricky activities like development of specifications and support for verification of additional software.
-We are ready to discuss different issues and even to fix some crucial bugs, but we do not have the manpower to make any considerable improvements for you for free.
+This is expected since Klever is an open source software developed in Academy and we support verification of Linux kernel loadable modules for evaluation purposes primarily.
+Besides, this tutorial misses many various use cases of Klever.
+Some of these use cases are presented in other top-level sections of the user documentation.
+We are ready to discuss different issues and fix crucial bugs.